badgirlbongi/bongihub/workflow.md

 + doing testing (was still not working)
 + updated the reviews.php and the places.php
 + updated the script on the places.php
++ checking and testing and fixing error from the start of the system to end
+--- linkedin link not working (so removed)